What does an Addiction Counselor in Iowa do? What is Their Job Role?

 Clinical Supervision Explained

-Supervision develops professionalism, delivers clear patterns of ethical conduct, and improves patient care.
+Counselor education and supervision develops professionalism, delivers clear patterns of ethical conduct, and improves patient care.
 It is a tool for counselors to acquire knowledge and gain confidence in critical thinking and their problem-solving abilities.
 A clinical setting is an instance of interaction between a counselor and a patient or family.
-Clinical supervision is a training and professional development process.
-The goal of clinical supervision is to ensure high-quality care to patients.
+Human services clinical counselor education and supervision is a training and professional development process.
+The goal of supervision is to ensure high-quality care to patients.

 Renewal and Continuing Education

 The Iowa Certification Board sets the terms of the certification and the procedure, fees, and times for recertification.
-The Iowa Board of Certification authorizes two-year terms for the CADC, IADC, and IAADC certifications.
-The Board requires 40 hours of continuing education within the two-year term of the certification.
+The Iowa Board of Certification authorizes two-year terms for the drug counselor CADC, drug counselor IADC, and IAADC certifications.
+The Board requires 40 clock hours of continuing education within the two-year term of the certification.

 - Perform six (6) clock hours in alcohol and drug-specific courses.